uviclibraries/genai-vibe-code-intro/1-soundboard.md

 # Make a Soundboard in 5-Minutes!

-{: .note}
+{: .note-title}
+> Step 1
-If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
+> If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!

 Step 1
 {: .label .label-step}